iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 See [GeotechnicalInterpretationPartition](./GeotechnicalInterpretation.remarks.md#GeotechnicalInterpretationPartition) for an outline of the overall Geotechnical Interpretation information hierarchy, including the `Fence*` classes.

+### ITerrainProvider

+`ITerrainProvider` is used to unify all of the various types that can provide `Terrain` that can be used for downstream consumption (primarily in `GroundGeneration`).
+Every `ITerrainProvider` is also an `ISurfaceProvider`.

+The TypeScript wrapper for each `ITerrainProvider` subclass is expected to have a `getTerrain()` method and methods inherited from `ISurfaceProvider`.

+Currently the only `ITerrainProvider` subclass is `Terrain`.

+### Terrain

+`Terrain` is one of the possible inputs for `GroundGeneration`, see `TerrainDrivesGroundGeneration` for the relationship class.
+Multiple `Terrain`s can exist simultaneously in given `GeotechnicalInterpretationModel`.

 ### IGroundProvider

 `IGroundProvider` is used to unify all of the various types that can provide `Ground` that can be used for downstream consumption (primarily in `Operation`s).
 Every `IGroundProvider` is also an `IOperand`.

-The TypeScript wrapper for each `IGroundProvider` subclass is expected to have a XXXX() method.
+The TypeScript wrapper for each `IGroundProvider` subclass is expected to have a `getGround()` method.

 Currently the only `IGroundProvider` subclass is `Ground`.

 ### Ground